 That’s why you cannot allow yourself to be convicted of a domestic violence crime.
 If you’re charged with domestic battery or with inflicting corporal injury on an intimate partner, you must be advised and represented by the right Orange County domestic violence defense attorney.

-How will your attorney defend you against a false domestic violence charge?
+How will your DUI attorney defend you against a false domestic violence charge?
 Remember, the state must prove beyond a reasonable doubt that a defendant is guilty, and in domestic violence prosecutions, that is not necessarily easy.

 HOW WILL AN ATTORNEY DEFEND YOU?